pirelaurent/cytographDB/public/docs/quickTour.md

 #### Definition: display details of the selected table

-A new tab is open in navigator and show detailed schema informations.
+A new tab is open in navigator and show detailed schema information.
 - if any comment in schema, a tip is available.
-- indexes doesn't include PK as it has its own place.
+- indexes don't include the Primay Key (PK).
-- constraints list (if any) doesn't include Pk nor indexes.
+- the list of constraints (if any) excludes the primary key and indexes.
   -  *Unique* or *Exclude* constraints are listed if any.

 ***Total constraints in DB: PK + Indexes + constraints***